Finite time pseudo-rip singularity in cosmology: New exotic singularity models

 is an integration constant.
 Please note that for the model (\ref{eq:model}), we have an initial BB at $t=0$ followed by a SFS at $t=t_s$.
-In terms of the conformal time this implies that $\eta$ goes from $-\eta_0$ at the BB to $0$ at the SFS.
+In terms of the conformal time, this implies that $\eta$ goes from $-\eta_0$ at the BB to $0$ at the SFS.
+Moreover, the conformal time to the BB is finite if and only if $m>2$, which includes the interesting scenarios of radiation ($m=4$) and matter ($m=3$) domination at early times.
 Using the conformal time, we introduce the particle horizon (PH) and the event horizon (EH) as \cite{Yoshida2023}

 Besides, the apparent horizon (AP) in the conformal time reads \cite{Yoshida2023}

 see, for instance, Ref.~\cite{Melia:2018xtf} and references therein.
 We will use these horizons in Section \ref{Penrose} for discussing the causal structure of the corresponding FLRW spacetime.